Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 ![ExampleArtist-ExampleLayer_porPOIse](/images/ExampleArtist-ExampleLayer_porPOIse.png)

 ### Explanation:
-The following properties of a layer can be edited:
+You can edit the following properties of a layer:
 * **Layer title**: The layer title is optional, if given, it is displayed by the application in the top center of the screen.
 * **Refresh interval**: The refresh interval is optional, if given, it defines the seconds after which the client application will reload the layer information.
 * **Redirect to layer**: The redirection layer is optional, if given, the layer redirected to is displayed by the client instead of the current one.